Chamomile and Parsley Remedy for an Absence of Menstruation

 An absence of menstruation (amenorrhea) can be physiological (from natural things like menopause) or pathological (there are different causes for this).
 Although gynecologists generally recommend birth control to regulate your period, you can also try a natural remedy if you’re dealing with an absence of menstruation.

 Today, we’re going to show you one with chamomile and parsley–give it a try!

-If you’re not in the phase coming up to our first period nor in menopause, a lack of menstruation for several months can be an indication of a health problem that you should diagnose and treat appropriately.
+If you’re not in the phase coming up to your first period or menopause, a several month absence of menstruation could be a sign of a health problem that you need to diagnose and treat appropriately.

 (Of course, we’re not talking about pregnancy.)

 The possible reasons behind it include:

 - Polycystic Ovary Syndrome (PCOS): the ovaries do not produce eggs.

 - Hypothalamus dysfunction from excessive exercise, weight loss, or high blood pressure.

 - Premature insufficiency of the ovaries, before menopausal age.